DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ## (Optional) Install an ODM Helm release and expose it with the NGINX Ingress controller (10 min)

-You may want to access ODM components through a single external IP address.
+You might want to access ODM components through a single external IP address.

 ### Install the product